trobz/openerp-web-unleashed/README.md

         ready: function(data){
             /*
              * A Marionette Panel is available,
-             * with all OpenERP part defined as Region:
+             * with all Odoo part defined as Region:
              * - this.panel.buttons
              * - this.panel.pager
              * - this.panel.sidebar